Gentle Baked Cod with Olive Oil Sweet Potato Puree

 Serve the baked cod immediately over the soothing sweet potato puree.

-Create a free account to save recipes, adapt them, share your favorites, and get personalized recommendations.
+Create a free account to save recipes, adapt them to your needs, and get personalized gut-healing recommendations.